Former Boston Celtic Enes Kanter, targeted by Turkish government, joins Senator Ed Markey in condemning human rights abuses under President Recep Tayyip Erdogan | ExBulletin

 Markey accused Erdogan of engaging in a brazen campaign to silence journalists, political opponents, dissidents, civil society activists and minorities across Turkish society, as well as targeting Turkish citizens outside of Turkey. its borders.

-Press conference comes a week after President Joe Biden’s follow-up thanks to a campaign engagement to formally recognize as genocide the atrocities committed against the Armenian people by the Ottoman Empire in modern Turkey a century ago.
+The press conference comes a week after President Joe Biden followed through on an election pledge to officially recognize as genocide the atrocities committed against the Armenian people by the Ottoman Empire in modern Turkey a century ago.
 Human rights activists hailed the move after US presidents refused for decades to label the atrocities of 1915-1923 as genocide.

 Related content: